Luke Pell On The Fence About Dating Raven Gates, Looks For Emotional Connection

 A post shared by ravennicolegates (@ravennicolegates) on

-Luke Pell also clarified reports that he’s dating Danielle Lobard, another The Bachelor contestant from Nick’s season.
+Luke Pell also clarified reports that he’s dating Danielle Lobard, another Bachelor contestant from Nick’s season.
 Following reports that Luke and Danielle acted “sweet and affectionate” with each other at an event in Miami, he insisted that fans were just quick to jump to conclusion whenever they see Bachelor alumni interacting with each other.
-They may not be dating but Luke only had nice things to say about Danielle.
+They might not be dating, but Luke only had nice things to say about Danielle.

 “We’re not exclusively dating, no. We are not… I will say this—[Danielle] is great.
 We have a lot of fun together the few times that we’ve been able to hang out and try to get to know each other.”